Muller-bit/Web3_Wallet_Security/notes/01_intro_to_wallets.md

 - A comprehensive guide to Navigating Web3 Wallets: Browser and Hardware Options for Everyday Use - Compare browser wallets (e.g., MetaMask) for daily "small monies" with secure hardware wallets (e.g., Trezor) for varied Web3 needs.
 Understand risk assessment, essential.

+- Browser(small assets) and Hardware Wallets(large sum amount of money)

 --HOT WALLET

--Connected to the onternet (online)
+- Connected to the onternet (online)

 --COLD WALLET